NOT-ABOT/REDDITBOT/README.md

 # We are constantly working on the bot!

 We will be constantly posting updates, making changes fixing bugs and so what Programmers do.
 Plus insert random star wars refrences at some points.
-If you have any suggestions, ideas or feedback you want to tell us you can message /u/UnknownDeveloper or either /u/___NOT_A_BOT___ or message us in the Issues tab.
+If you have any suggestions, ideas or feedback you would like to share, you can message /u/___NOT_A_BOT___ or /u/UnknownDeveloper on Reddit